 SCAMMERS VISIT YOUR HOUSE

 Don’t think that if you don’t go online, don’t go out, scammers can’t deal with you.
 They may also come to your doorstep.
-The most common is ask you to repairs your house, or install equipment specified by the government.
+The most common is ask you to repairs your house, pretend to be a delivery person or install equipment specified by the government.

 - Scam Deliver To Your Doorstep

-Victims receive messages from a stranger who claimed to be a stockbroker, an employee of a bank or financial company on a social media platform (such as Facebook, WeChat or LINE), Responding to these messages leaves you vulnerable to an Investment Scam where fraudsters ask for personal details like NRIC and passport numbers, supposedly for an investment form.
-Scammers then ask victims to transfer money to banks in Hong Kong and China, pay administrative fees, security fees and taxes in order to receive the profits and returns.
+Some victims receive messages from a stranger who claimed to be a stockbroker, an employee of a bank or financial company on a social media platform (such as Facebook, WeChat or LINE), Responding to these messages leaves you vulnerable to an Investment Scam where fraudsters ask for personal details like NRIC and passport numbers, supposedly for an investment form.
+Scammers then ask victims to transfer money to banks in overseas, pay administrative fees, security fees and taxes in order to receive the profits and returns.

-Victims may receive phone calls from people claiming to be from the Hong Kong Monetary Authority or Hong Kong Overseas Control Centre, asking for a deposit before profits can be released to them.
+Victims may receive phone calls from people claiming to be from the overseas Monetary Authority, asking for a deposit before profits can be released to them.

 Due to credulity, the victim’s fell into a trap of real estate or business investment in overseas.